pachyderm/pachyderm/examples/spouts/spout101/README.md

     ![list_file_spout_master](./img/pachctl_list_file_spout_master_later.png)

-    Each of those commits triggers a job in the `processing` and `reducer` pipelines.
+    Each of those commits triggers a job in the `processing` pipeline.

 1. Take a look at the output repository of your second pipeline: `processor`:
     ```shell